scikit-learn-inria-fondation/ParisSprintJanuary2020/workshop.md

 Code browsing (`CTRL-P`, files , `CTRL-T`, symbol navigation) `CTRL-SHIFT-P` "select linter"

+### Practical code navigation

+Find the class RandomForestRegressor in skl in two different ways
+- from the commande line using `git grep "class RandomForestRegressor"` (-i case insensitive, without class all occurrences)
+- CTRL-T RandomForestRegressor (disable jedi if it doesn't work) in VScode

+Find example files that mention the word Forest in different ways:
+- CTRL P "example forest" in Vscode
+- go to https://github.com/scikit-learn/scikit-learn in a browser then press `t` then type "example/forest"

+Navigate back to the RandomForesClassifier or Regressor from the plot_forest_iris.py example clicking on the class name in github or by ctrl-clicking on the class name in VScode

 ###  installing C/C++ compilers to be able to build native extensions